netw0rm/atlaskit/packages/akutil-field-base/docs/USAGE.md

 # FieldBase

-This component contains all the common behaviour of fields across Atlaskit.
-Sizing, labels, hover states, inline-editablability, etc.
+This component contains all the common behaviour and styles for fields

+FieldBase provides an ADG3 compatible implementation for:
+* Labels: spacing, margins, accessibility and click-to-focus functionality
+* Fields: sizing, borders, colors, wrapping behaviour, hover/focus states
+* InlineEdit pattern: view switching, edit/confirm/cancel buttons, focus handling
+* Validation: styles, waiting states (built in validation coming soon!)
+* Keyboard navigation: view switching, confirm/cancel behaviour with associated focus styles

-FieldBase's *will* work by themselves but are really meant to be extended into a full `ak-field-X` component.
+FieldBase's *will* work by themselves but are really meant to be extended into a full field component.

 ## Try it out